51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 9-10

-This evergreen plant, with stunning blue flowers, has a mounding growth habit.
-It grows naturally on rocky cliffs and tolerates dry soil very well.
+Pride of Madeira is an evergreen plant with stunning blue flowers and has a mounding growth habit.
+It grows naturally on rocky cliffs and tolerates dryness very well–like some plants that don’t need watering.

 Botanical Name: Campsis radicans